About Probation Violations, Penalties And Defense

-If you've been convicted of a crime in Florida, the court will then impose a punishment, which could include a monetary fine, probation, or imprisonment.
-Offenders who are on probation or parole must follow certain rules and meet specific conditions to remain free.
-If you're accused of violating the terms of your release, a parole and probation attorney can help defend you against the accusations.
+If you’ve been convicted of a crime in Florida, the court will then impose a punishment that could include a monetary fine, probation or imprisonment.
+Offenders who are on probation or parole must follow certain rules and meet specific conditions.
+If you’re accused of violating the terms of your release, a parole and probation attorney can help defend you against the accusations.

-If you've been sentenced to probation in Florida, you'll be required to follow "conditions of supervision" and other rules and requirements.
+If you’ve been sentenced to probation in Florida, you’ll be required to follow certain conditions and requirements.
 These conditions may include:

 If your probation officer or another law enforcement office thinks you’ve violated the conditions of your probation, you can be arrested.
 You will be brought back to the court that originally sentenced you, and a judge will hold a hearing about the alleged probation violation.

-It's critical to hire a parole and probation violation attorney if you've been arrested on a probation violation or been given notice to appear before a judge.
+It’s critical to hire a probation violation defense attorney if you’ve been arrested on a probation violation or been given notice to appear before a judge.